-A divorce record serves as the case file for a New Jersey dissolution case.
+A divorce record or a dissolution of marriage record comprises all divorce documents in a particular divorce case, from the filed original divorce papers to the divorce decree.
+It serves as the case file for a New Jersey dissolution case.
 It contains all the information listed previously, but also includes every record, document, and transcript generated throughout a dissolution case.
-Both parties are given a copy of this record and advised to keep it, just in case they later wish to alter it in some way.
-Dissolution records are considered New Jersey public records, but access requires submission of an application along with the required fees.
+Both parties are given a copy of this record and advised to keep it, in case they later wish to alter it in some way.

-Government public record search portals and third party public record websites both may provide court records search tools, which can help find divorce records, though record availability usually varies widely.
+Note that government public record search portals and third party public record websites may both provide court records search tools, which can help search divorce records in New Jersey.
+However, record availability usually varies widely.
 Divorce records in particular may simply not be available through either source.

-If a dissolution case file is not accessible through the county clerk in the county where the divorce was finalized, it may be necessary to obtain a divorce record through the Superior Court of New Jersey Records Center, first make sure that the divorce occurred long ago that it will be archived there instead of kept at the County Clerk’s Office.
+If a dissolution case file is not accessible through the county clerk in the county where the divorce was finalized, it may be necessary to obtain a divorce record through the Superior Court of New Jersey Records Center.
+However, one must ensure that the divorce occurred long ago that it will be archived there instead of kept at the County Clerk’s Office.
 To find this out, make sure to have access to the year the divorce was finalized, along with the county where it was finalized.
-The most efficient way to obtain a divorce record from the Records Center is to visit in person at
+The most efficient way to obtain a divorce record from the Records Center is to visit in person at: